TaskCoach.AI Blog

 The 25× Rule: When You Can Actually Stop Working

-25 times your annual expenses, invested in broad-market assets, lets you withdraw 4% per year for 30+ years with very low probability of running out.
-The Trinity Study, refined for modern conditions.
+25 times your annual expenses, invested in the market, lets you withdraw 4% a year for 30-plus years without much risk of running dry.
+Here's the Trinity Study math, updated for how people actually retire early today.

 Lifestyle Creep: The Invisible Tax That Eats 100% Of Your Raises